Not from South Africa? Don’t fret, where there’s a will, there’s a way, and if you continue reading, we’ll show it to you!

 When it comes to the policies from various banking institutions in South Africa, they vary slightly, and it pays to know the differences between them all because some might not suit your current situation.
 Let’s have a look at what our banks have to say with regards to foreigners applying for a loan in an instance where there is no valid ID document for the individual applying:

 Standard Bank: He would need to have an existing account with us, and then we will lend money to the individual, provided he has a valid working permit with proof of contract at the employer and settles the loan before his last day in the country.

 Nedbank replies: We follow the rules of the SARB exchange policy and provided the borrower repays the loan in full before leaving the country and has an existing work permit issued by the dept. of Home Affairs, then we will lend him the money as per his right to.

-FNB replies: We will not lend money to any individuals not in possession of a South African ID number.
+FNB replies: We will not provide FNB loans to any individuals not in possession of a South African ID number.